-Her arms dropped to embrace herself, seeking some comfort, rationally knowing that her shames were taught, that none of this was needed.
+Her arms embraced her legs tightly as she sought some comfort, rationally knowing that her shames were taught, that none of this was needed.
 I'm not there anymore, she reminded herself, trying to chase away the encroaching fear and memories.
 They can't hurt me here.
 I'm allowed to-!